heungwook/heungwook.github.io/pages/dotnetdev/dotnet_datavisualization_01.md

     - Let's assume we create a chart with 2x2-inch (600 dpi resultion).
 While drawing raster chart image needs to handle 3 or 4 bytes for 1,200x1,200=1,440,000 pixels, this will cause slow and huge outputs.
 But, for vector outputs like PDF/PostScript, drawing lines/circles/stroke/fill commands just need few bytes and all these commands will be executed to create rasterization images by Adobe Acrobat PDF Readers or Printers.
     - PostScript and PDF support CMYK, printing color images requires CMYK color-space for precise colors.

+- PDF, PostScript Chart Features
+    - Support CMYK color-space
+    - 100% vector graphics
+    - Fonts and reusable objects(images) are not duplicated in PDF and PostScript output
+    - iTextSharp(PDF) and custom PostScript libraries are used
+    - Features above result faster speed and smaller outputs

 - Source code for [.NET 8 Data Visualization](https://github.com/heungwook/NET8_DataVisualization)